Allball103/GoFish/README.md

         - settings
         - menu

-  Player Class
+ Player Class:
       - Responsible for:
         - hand vector
         - "set" field for groups of 4
         - keeping track of possible guesses

-  Opponent extends Player class
+ Opponent extends Player class:
       - Responsible for:
          - "smart" or "dumb" field
          - guess logic